 Andy Lantz - Tropical Teen Week in Costa Rica

-Andy Lantz is a science teacher at Cameron Middle School in Nashville, TN.
-He has been teaching in middle and high school classrooms for seven years, and an additional four years in environmental education.
+Andy Lantz is a University of Tennessee Extension Agent in Nashville, specializing in 4-H Youth Development.
+He leads 4-H camps and clubs with STEM, nutrition, leadership and citizenship foci, including the Citizen Science: Birding club that he designed which has reached over a thousand potential young birders.
+Andy was previously a science teacher in middle and high school classrooms for eight years, and an additional four years in environmental education.
 In his years as an outdoor educator and naturalist, he has worked for Georgia 4H, MassAudubon, and The Nature Conservancy.
 Andy has a BA in Environmental Sciences from UMass Boston, and a MS in Science Education from Florida State University.
 He has been an active birder since 2005.

 Sandy Lockerman - Hands-on Bird Science